Table of Contents

-The absolute best rock climbing spot in the world is debatable, of course.
-Some prefer sport climbing on perfect tufas with breathtaking sea views.
-Others climbers will swear that perfectly smooth granite walls in picturesque forest landscapes are tops.
+Some climbers prefer sport climbing on perfect tufas with breathtaking sea views.
+Others will swear that perfectly smooth granite walls in picturesque forest landscapes are tops.
 Traditionalists will only acknowledge huge walls in alpine settings, while modern bouldering nerds will attest that slapping perfect sandstone slopers is the only way to go.
-So it stands to reason that when asking climbers from different disciplines about their favorite spots, their answers will vary.
-However, if you tally up the favorites from all areas of the sport, you’ll end up with the list we have here — a selection of the very best rock you can find on planet Earth, no matter what your jam is.
+Because of the varying disciplines, it’s hard pin down the absolute best rock climbing spots in the world.
+But, if you tally up the favorites from all areas of the sport, you’ll end up with the list we have here — a selection of the very best rock you can find on planet Earth, no matter what your jam is.

 Pros and cons